Guide for homeowners

 Step 3 - Get a written contract, even for small jobs

 A contract doesn’t have to be a 30-page legal document.
-For a typical refurb or extension job, a one-page agreement signed by both sides will suffice and will save you serious pain if the relationship breaks down.
+For a typical refurb or extension job, a one-page agreement signed by both parties will suffice and will save you serious pain if the relationship breaks down.
 It should set out:

 You can write this yourself, sign two copies, and that’s a perfectly enforceable agreement.
-The key is that both sides know what they’ve committed to.
+The key is that both parties know what they’ve committed to.
 A builder who refuses to put it in writing is telling you something.

 Step 4 - Structure stage payments - never pay the full cost upfront